Today’s Flight School

 Student Selection.

 Prior to COVID-19 grinding the aviation industry to a halt, flight schools were having serious issues keeping up with training.
-A shortage of experienced flight instructors and increased student demand were the perfect storm causing training at some Fight Training Units (FTUs) to have year-long graduation delays.
+A shortage of experienced flight instructors and increased student demand were the perfect storm causing training at some Flight Training Units (FTUs) to have year-long graduation delays.
 Demand simply exceeded capacity and FTUs were sometimes quite inefficient with training, owing in many cases to not properly screening pilot candidates.

 Given their finite capacity to train, FTUs would be well recommended to only accept applicants meeting a baseline chance of success.
 Airlines have long used cognitive, behavioral, psychological, and complex task-adaptability evaluations in their selection processes.
 FTUs could incorporate this type of screening to help ensure their candidates could complete the training without major issues – creating a more reliable and manageable training program.
 Improving student selection improves the training environment AND provides a return on investment.